tina1581/Hospital-Wait-time-Analysis/README.md

 ## 💡 Key Findings & Insights
 - Monday is the Peak Stress Day: Monday consistently shows the highest patient volume, resulting in the longest average wait time (59 minutes).
 - Morning Rush Bottleneck: Wait times peak sharply around 10 AM, hitting nearly 60 minutes.
 This indicates the morning hours (9 AM–12 PM) are critical for potential staff shortages or system overload.
-- Process Time Bottleneck Confirmed: Due to data limitations, the exact consultation time was not calculable.
-However, with the efficient checkout process established as being under 5 minutes, the major bottleneck (the 88% of non-consultation time) is confidently attributed to the pre-consultation process (patient check-in, initial triage, and waiting room time).
+- Process Time Bottleneck Confirmed: Due to data limitations, the exact consultation time was not calculated.
+However, with the efficient checkout process established as being under 5 minutes, the major bottleneck is confidently attributed to the pre-consultation process (patient check-in, initial triage, and waiting room time).
 - Operational Focus on Major Insurance Types: While Medicare patients may show the longest average wait time, they represent a statistically insignificant portion (approx. 1%) of the overall patient volume.
 Operational focus should be placed on Insurance (the specific type with 46 min wait) and the high-volume segments like Private and HMO, as these categories significantly impact the overall patient flow and resource management.